-Confusing chili powder with cayenne pepper is a potentially worse culinary mishap than using baking powder in place of baking soda.
-In one case, your cake doesn't rise, but in the other, your dry rub might burn somebody's mouth off.
+Confusing chili powder with cayenne pepper is potentially a worse culinary mishap than using baking powder in place of baking soda.
+In one case, your cake won't rise, but in the other, your dry rub might burn somebody's mouth off.

-That means cayenne is 8 times hotter than chili powder, and if your recipe calls for two tablespoons of chili powder and you use two tablespoons of cayenne pepper instead — well, let's just say that you probably won't make that mistake twice.
+In other words, cayenne pepper is 8 times hotter than chili powder.
+If your recipe calls for two tablespoons of chili powder and you use two tablespoons of cayenne pepper instead — well, let's just say that you're unlikely to make that mistake twice.

 Chili Powder Recipe